Storyflow Logo

 Novlr logo

-Best for: Cross-platform writers who need browser access.
-Not for: writers who prefer native desktop apps.
+Jobs it does best: Draft, Organize.
+Best for: cross-platform writers who need browser access.
+Not for: writers who prefer native desktop apps or need deep story planning.

 Pricing: From $10/month.
 7-day trial.

-Pros: True cross-platform, browser-based with offline mode, writing goals are well-implemented.
+Pros: True cross-platform, browser-based with offline mode, well-implemented writing goals, added AI assistance through 2024 to 2025.

-Cons: Browser-based polish is lower than native apps, smaller user community.
+Cons: Lower polish than native apps, smaller community, no one-time purchase.

 Verdict: Novlr is the right pick for cross-platform browser-based book writing.